JUB-Yoush/1090-vault/questions_for_may.md

 - when do we use the implication arrow in predicate equational proofs?

 - how does dummy renaming prevent capture, wouldn't the quatifier also change it's letter too ![[Pasted image 20221123151448.png]]
-- what is a theorem vs corollary
+- what is a theorem vs corollary vs metatheorem
+- what is dnof